 Activities include external speakers in assemblies, visits to externally organised careers/employability or university fairs, discussion groups, and visits to different workplaces and companies.

-We highly value contributions made by external employers to inform our students about Career pathways available to them.
-We find students engage very well with these events, for instance, CV writing and interview skills with employers built in to our Year 10 curriculum.
+We highly value contributions made by external employers to inform our students about the career pathways available to them.
+We find students engage very well in these events.
+For instance, CV writing and interview skills with employers are built in to our Year 10 curriculum.

 We also support a variety of STEM events to give all students access to employers involved in Science, Technology, Engineering and Maths.

-In Corsham 6th Form students follow a comprehensive careers programme during core lessons which includes visiting speakers from universities, Higher Apprenticeships programmes, gap years, volunteering and much more.
+In Corsham6th, students follow a comprehensive careers programme during core lessons which includes visiting speakers from universities, higher apprenticeship programmes, and more.
+Some topics may include opportunities and routes after school, gap years, volunteering, finance, networking and much more.

 Could you help inspire the next generation?

-If you have skills or expertise which you could share with our students please contact us.
-We are always looking for volunteers to speak in assemblies, deliver small group talks, speak at careers fairs or run practice interview sessions.
-If you think you can help, please contact Sarah Dustan our Careers Lead.
+If you have skills or expertise which you could share with our students, please contact us.
+We are always looking for volunteers to speak in assemblies, deliver small group talks, join our careers fairs, or run practice interview sessions.

-Other training and education providers are very welcome to speak to our students at key transition points (Y9, Y11, Y13) so that the students are furnished with information about a full range of options available to them in the next stages of their education and/or training.
-If you are interested in finding out more about how you can access our students please see the Provider Access Statement.
+We encourage other training and education providers to engage with our students at key transition stages (Y9, Y11, Y12, and Y13) so that students are furnished with information about a full range of options available to them in the next stages of their education and/or training.
+If you are interested in finding out more about how you can access our students, please see the Provider Access Policy.